strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

 To configure the list view settings:

-1. Click on the <Fa-Cog /> button.
+1. Click on the settings button <Fa-Cog />.
 2. Click on the **Configure the view** button.
 3. Define your chosen new settings: